Valian/live_vue/README.md

     use LiveVue

     # Generate component for each vue file, so you can omit v-component="name".
-    # Right now works only for top-level files.
     # You can configure path to your components by using optional :vue_root param
     use LiveVue.Components, vue_root: ["./assets/vue", "./lib/my_app_web"]
   end